-In the above paragraph we described the parasite induced functional changes within a snapshot in time when mistletoe occupied about 50% of the canopy.
-However, mistletoe infection is a dynamic process that continuously modifies stand dynamics over time with progressively increasing infection rates.
-The process changes during the parasitic life cycle and their impact from branch to stand dynamics are summarized in Figure 2.
+Mistletoe infection is a dynamic process that continuously modifies stand dynamics over time with progressively increasing infection rates, potentially leading to tree mortality.
+The process changes during the parasitic life cycle and their impacts from branch to stand dynamics are summarized in Figure 2.

 Figure 2.
 Conceptual figure indicating the temporal dynamics of mistletoe infection from the branch to the ecosystem level with a focus on tree phsysiology, matter and energy fluxes, and floral and faunal diversity.